kissaten/heroku-eureka-server-demo/README.md

 First, [create a Heroku account](http://dashboard.heroku.com) and then [download and install the Heroku toolbelt](http://toolbelt.heroku.com).

-Then clone this project and move into it.
+Now clone this project and move into it's root directory.

 ```
 $ git clone git@github.com:kissaten/heroku-eureka-demo.git
 $ cd heroku-eureka-demo/
 ```

-Next, create an application by running this command:
+Then create a Heroku application by running this command:

 ````sh-session
 $ heroku create